 Learning to sail and a hunger for being on the water, Katy volunteered in 2017 with the Whidbey Island Maritime Heritage Foundation and learned to crew on the Suva, the 1925 Gatsby-era schooner who makes her home in Coupeville.

 In 2017, she took her first kayaking safety class and proudly declares her yacht of choice is her kayak.
 Finding many more members interested in kayaking, Katy helped to form the kayaking group for the SWYC.
 She continues to participate in kayaking activities and currently leads the SWYC kayaking interest group.

 Katy enjoys gathering together with friends and family, gardening, watching the birds she feeds daily, knitting and keeps herself busy dog, pet and house sitting.

-SWYC Board Responsibilities: As a Member At Large, Katy attends board meetings, volunteers to chair various SWYC events such as last year’s holiday party and is the leader of the Kayaking Interest Group.
+SWYC Board Responsibilities: As a Member At Large, Katy attends board meetings and is the leader of the Kayaking Interest Group.
 If you are interested in Kayaking with our group and want to get on the email distribution list, reach out to Katy.
 Katy also leads the SWYC’s Windward Women interest group.
 The Windward Women is a group of SWYC women who explore the community of Whidbey Island and beyond, encouraging each other to try new adventures.
 Reach out to Katy if you’d like to participate.